Skip to content

 In addition to the calculation of the producers’ market shares and the share of the take-back obligation DPA must collect and publish the following information to be used by affected players:

-Link up to compliance scheme
+Link up to collective scheme

-If you have chosen to comply with your producer responsibility individually and you have placed products for use in households or portable batteries on the market in a certain quantity you may be allocated with take-back of waste electronics and portable batteries from municipal collection sites, just like businesses affiliated to a compliance scheme.
+If you have chosen to comply with your producer responsibility individually and you have placed products for use in households or portable batteries on the market in a certain quantity you may be allocated with take-back of waste electronics and portable batteries from municipal collection sites, just like businesses affiliated to a collective scheme.

 This means that for a period of twelve months and within a specific geographical area your business must comply with its take-back obligation by picking up a proportionate share of waste electronics per category or portable batteries corresponding to the products you have placed on the market.
 This take-back obligation is called the ‘allocation’.